New Technique Offers Dynamic Insights into Myelin Pathology

 Dynamic imaging of myelin pathology in physiologically preserved human brain tissue using third harmonic generation microscopy

 Myelin pathology is known to play a central role in disorders such as multiple sclerosis (MS) among others.
 Despite this, the pathological mechanisms underlying these conditions are often difficult to unravel.
+Conventional techniques like immunohistochemistry or dye-based approaches, do not provide a temporal characterization of the pathophysiological aberrations responsible for myelin changes in human specimens.

 More resources